 5. They are aggressively competitive

 It’s good to be a little competitive now and again, but like most things – you can have too much of a good thing.
-A friendship based on competitive behaviour is NEVER healthy or a true friendship.
+A friendship based on competitive behaviour is never healthy or a sign of a true friendship.

 6. They aren’t happy for you when good things happen